smrgeoinfo/vocabulary/README.md

 ## GSO_Geologic_Rock_Material.ttl
 This is an owl ontology module in the GSO ontology, with hand-sample scale material types represented as owl:Class.
 Hierarchy is represented with owl:subClassOf relations.
 This classification is inherited from the CGI Simple_Lithology vocabulary (some info at 10.5281/zenodo.7412250.), with the skos:Concept converted to owl:Class, and skos:broader converted to owl:subClassOf.
 The top Concept is gsog:Rock_Material, which is imported from another ontology module in the GSO ontology (DOI: 10.5281/zenodo.4750707).
 Some classes have been added based on requirements discovered working with the Loop3D and other projects.
 There are ~300 classes.
 Sources for definitions are cited with dcterms:source.
 Hosted on Github: https://github.com/Loop3D/GKM/blob/master/Loop3D-GSO/Modules/GSO-Geologic_Rock_Material.ttl

-# Geochemistry folder
-contains development for analytical techniques in geochemistry (work started 2/2023).

-## AnalyticalTechniqueMerg2.ttl
-SKOS vocabualary, serialized using Turtle.
-Merged analytical techniques from GeoX, GeoRock, PetDb, OSIRIS-REX.
-General technique concepts added to generate hierarchy by SMR.
-This is a work in progress, please add comments and suggestions in the GitHub issue tracker.
-Some of the definitions got lost in transfer from spreadsheet compilations to SKOS, I've been reviewing and cleaning up manually, I'm about half way through.

-## GeoXAnalyticalTechnique.ttl
-SKOS vocabualary, serialized using Turtle.
-Based on Geo-X spreadsheet from Marthe Klöcking, with some general categories added to fill out the hierarchy.
-This is input to AnalyticalTechniqueMerg2.ttl.

-# scripts
-shell script and python code from Dave Vieglais.
-Generates Markdown view of the SKOS, and then renders that to html using quarto.
-To run you'll need a python environment with click and rdflib loaded.
-Instructions at https://github.com/isamplesorg/isamplesorg.github.io/blob/main/README.md are helpful.
-The html gets put in the html folder in the appropriate vocabulary subfolder.
-The scripts access the vocabulary using http from the github repository.
-To run check out the repo, create a branch for your work, load your python environment, run the .sh script (in windows you might need to get WSL (Windows Subsystem for Linux) running, (https://linuxhint.com/run-sh-file-windows/ might be helpful).
-Then push changes to your branch (or fork if permissions don't allow).
-If it looks good, put in a pull request to merge into master.